.exe

 Mobile

-• N/A (Generally not supported directly on mobile platforms)
+N/A (Generally not directly executable on mobile platforms without emulation or specific environments)

 Alternative File Formats